israelopeters/rti-reviews-backend/README.md

 ## Getting Started

-For comprehensive documentation on the API and its endpoints, please see the SwaggerUI page here: (coming soon).
+For comprehensive documentation on the API and its endpoints, please see the SwaggerUI page (go to Step 7 of "Running Locally").
-Also see "Running Locally" below for notes on how to run the application on your local machine for testing purposes.
+The "Running Locally" section also details how to run the application on your local machine for testing purposes.

 ## Features